23R1.1 Functionality Guide

 - Display Name of the profile.
 See Editing Display Names in Engage and Engage Connect for more information about display names.

-- Chat button, which is only available when the user is connected to the Engage profile and has chat enabled in CRM.
+- Chat button, which displays when the user is connected to the Engage profile and has chat/ping enabled in CRM.
 Selecting the Chat button for a profile displays the user’s chat thread with that profile in the Engage tab in CRM.
-See Enabling Engage Chat in CRM for more information.

 Events Management administrators can map their organization’s event statuses to standardized lifecycle stages that display when viewing an event.
 This allows event team members to visualize the current event stage within the lifecycle of the event workflow.